AaronTan11/url-shortener/README.md

 - Implement custom path creation for premium users.
 - Add support for real-time analytics updates (currently removed due to causing deployment errors)

+> [!NOTE]
+> The url shortening process might take some time, if clicking once does not work, try clicking multiple times.
+> There is no error to this as it saves to SQLITE db just fine.